intel/ai-reference-models/benchmarks/image_recognition/tensorflow/resnet50/README.md

 ```

 3. If running resnet50 for accuracy, the ImageNet dataset will be
-required (if running for throughput/latency, then dummy
+required (if running for batch or online inference performance, then dummy
 data will be used).

 The TensorFlow models repo provides